buhrmi/buhrmi/README.md

 #### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)

-Are you a Twitch streamer and interested in selling art or other things in your stream?
+Are you a streamer and interested in selling art or other things in your stream?
 Then this bot is for you.
 It turns your stream into a live auction, enabling viewers to bid on your items.
-It's super fun and you should try.
+It's super fun, try it out.

 #### [SimpWars](https://github.com/buhrmi/simpwars) (in development)